THE DOVER WAR MEMORIAL PROJECT

 Ronald William Norley, 1386374, was a Sergeant Wireless Operator/Air Gunner in 49 Squadron of the RAFVR.
 With a rank cited of Flight Sergeant, he was gazetted with the DFM on 8 May 1945, with effect from 25 November 1943.
 This was the day before he was reported missing and then having died, aged 23.
 He is buried in the Berlin 1939-45 War Cemetery, Germany, with fellow crew member Sgt Wilson, Grave 9 F 14-15

-He was the "dearly loved son" of the late William John Norley and Alice Maud Norley, of 108 Markland Road, Dover
+He was the "dearly loved eldest son" of the late William John Norley and Alice Maud Norley, of 108 Markland Road, Dover

 Ronald was in the same plane as Sgt Frederick Ashman, where further details of the loss may be found Another Dovorian sadly killed on this raid was Sgt Wilfred Buzan